 That's not the way the Department of Justice works.

-But the media and Democrats, and I realize that's redundant, um, they insinuate a crime by using a word that connotes a crime, which is the word collusion.
+But the media and Democrats, and I realize that's redundant, they insinuate a crime by using a word that connotes a crime, which is the word collusion.

-And it just sounds so in a firm.
+And it just sounds so inaffirding.

 It does.

-And he said, Oh, collusion is conspiracy, or something to that effect.
+And he said, Oh, collusion is conspiracy or something to that effect.

-What rule, law, or regulation has been violated here that you're colluding with.
+Without ever answering your legitimate question, wait a minute, what rule, law, or regulation has been violated here that you're colluding with?

 Even conspiracy is not a crime.